Corn snakes have a reputation as great beginner snakes.

-Snakes are low maintenance, they’re beautiful to look at, they can become habituated to handling, and they’re silent.
+Corn snakes are low maintenance, beautiful to look at, they can become used to handling, and they’re silent.
 This is good news when you live in a small apartment close to your neighbors.

-Like all reptiles, the Corn Snake is ectothermic, meaning the snake depends on its environment for regulating body temperature.
-Heat is important for reptiles as it –
+Like all reptiles, the corn snake is ectothermic, meaning it depends on its environment for regulating body temperature.
+Heat is important for reptiles as it

 - allows them to digest their food.